NotNite/eightyeightthirtyone/README.md

 This project crawls the links between [88x31s](https://tekeye.uk/computer_history/powered-by) on the Internet, which are small badges on websites that link to other websites.
 It's split into three projects:

-- A host server (Rust/Axum) that manages work between scraper nodes and talks to a Redis database
+- A host server (Rust) that manages work between scraper nodes and talks to a Redis database using [axum](https://lib.rs/crates/axum) and [fred](https://lib.rs/crates/fred)
-- A scraper (Rust) that talks to the server, fetches URLs, and returns information
+- A scraper (Rust) that talks to the server, fetches URLs, and returns information using [scraper](https://lib.rs/crates/scraper)
-- A web app (TypeScript/React) to render the graph
+- A web app (TypeScript/React) to render the graph using [Cosmograph](https://cosmograph.app)

 Websites are scanned for images, and images that match the 88x31 resolution and link to another site are logged.
 It respects robots.txt and is aware of redirects.